 Let's rewind the tape: Michael is sitting in front of his salad congratulating himself on making such a healthy food choice.
 He drizzles two tablespoons of raspberry and walnut infused olive oil and balsamic vinegar dressing over his salad.
 By choosing a cholesterol-busting, oil-based dressing over a creamy dressing loaded with saturated fat, Michael is making a heart-healthy change -- and it's utterly delicious.

-For even more information on the benefits of certain oils, visit the links on the next page.
+For even more information on the benefits of certain oils, visit the links below.

 - Bagchi, E. and Puri, S. "Free Radicals and Antioxidants in Health and Disease."
 Eastern Mediterranean Health Journal.
 Volume 4, Issue 2.
 1998.
 Pgs.
 350-360.
 (05/29/10)http://www.emro.who.int/publications/emhj/0402/21.htm

 - "Chemical Characteristics (of Olive Oil)."
 OliveOilSource.com.
 (05/29/10)http://www.oliveoilsource.com/page/chemical-characteristics